yagoferrer/map-tools/README.md

 - More Fun: Add Marker animations, use handlebars style like variables, lots of helper functions.
 - Easy To Use: Intuitive APIs, easy to understand.
 - Frameworkless: No depenencies.
-- Non Intrusive: extends the Google Maps API, you can use any other native methods, properties and events anywhere.
+- Non Intrusive: extends the API, you can use any other native methods, properties and events anywhere.
 - [Crossfilter Support](#crossfilter-support): Query Markers and change properties using Crossfilter!

 ## Install